 Leg locks are now as much a part of BJJ as saying “Oss” without any apparent reason is.
 While this means that BJJ has clearly evolved, it also brings about a new problem.
 That problem is sloppiness.
-The effectiveness of leg locks for the early pioneers of the Danaher Death Squad is now legendary, however, if you watch any grappling event that allows heel hooks and the like, you’ll notice that grapplers that do manage to execute leg locks are few an far in between.
+The effectiveness of leg locks for the early pioneers of the Danaher Death Squad is now legendary, however, if you watch any grappling event that allows heel hooks and the like, you’ll notice that grapplers that do manage to execute leg locks are few and far in between.
 So why don’t the same positions that made the DDS notorious work just as good for everyone?
 After all, their secrets are now out via numerous instructionals by all of the members.
 The secret is drilling like a maniac, Still, you can’t just drill leg locks like you do guard passes.
 This is where flowing leg lock BJJ drills enter the frame.

 The Secret To Grappling Success

 While the secret to becoming a high-level grappler everyone fears is in BJJ drills, leg lock superiority is in very SPECIFIC Jiu-Jitsu drills.
-Yes, you may approach leg locks by drilling the usual way, but that means taking the much longer path.
+Yes, you may approach leg locks by drilling the usual way, but that means taking a much longer path.

 Usual BJJ drills include you working with a partner for reps or time.
 The partner usually stays still or provides very little resistance.
-The goal here is to fine tune technique so much that it becomes second nature.
+The goal here is to fine-tune technique so much that it becomes second nature.
 This is a proven method that all martial arts employ.
 In grappling terms, drilling like this does have its benefits.
 Whenever you need to work on specific movements or transitions, there’s no better way to do it.
 A good example area passes sweeps or guard-to-guard transitions.
 It may be boring, but it is effective and certainly necessary.

 Leg locks, on the other hand, are a bit more difficult to perfect that way.
 Correct positioning makes or breaks any leg lock attempts.
 Furthermore, due to the positioning, your legs may end up in danger much more easily compared to other submission holds.
 So drilling with reps is not going to cut it.
 Instead, you need to drill with scenarios.
 These include you entering a leg lock position, stabilizing it, blocking defense attempts by your partner, and ultimately finishing.
 Another possible outcome is to transition into another position and keep going until you finish.
 Adding escapes in these flowing leg lock BJJ drills is mandatory as well, both for knowing how to get out and how to prevent someone from escaping.
 Plus, they’re fun as hell!